simonschellaert/mbot-programming-language/README.md

       😴  🕑
 ```

-Specifically, we continously read the distance sensor (📏) and compare it to the threshold `dist`.
-When the distance is greater than `dist`, we keep driving straight ahead.
+We continuously read the distance sensor (📏) and compare it to the threshold `dist`.
+If the distance is greater than `dist`, we keep driving straight ahead.
 Otherwise, we back up for 800 ms and then turn right for 400 ms before we continue our way.

 ### Follow The Line